 Trust your child’s MRI scan to a friendly, expert team led by our pediatric radiologist.
 Count on our friendly staff to help your child feel at ease during the test, answer your questions and follow the highest standards for safety and quality.

 You’ll appreciate technology designed with your comfort in mind.
-Adventist HealthCare offers open, or wide, bore MRI machines.
-They provide the same accurate results as a regular MRI, but have a larger space inside to accommodate people of all sizes or help you feel more comfortable if small, closed spaces make you anxious (claustrophobic).
+Adventist HealthCare offers wide bore MRI machines.
+They provide accurate results as a regular MRI, but have a larger space inside to accommodate people of all sizes and help you feel more comfortable.

 How to Prepare